 TransferWise charges 1% to 1.5% of the transfer amount.
 This makes it especially interesting for payments of less than USD 2,000.
 For these amounts, the fixed bank fees per transaction would be more expensive.
-If I were to remit funds on a monthly basis to cover my cost of living in Bangkok, this would probably be the cheapest option (and since it can be planned well in advance, the time it takes to clear the transfer wouldn’t matter as much).
+You can use the calculator below to calculate the exact fees charged by TransferWise.

 However, for payments exceeding USD 3,000, you’re better off sticking with Bangkok Bank as their fixed fee + exchange rate difference is less than the 1% charged by TransferWise.